ARE FIXED INDEX ANNUITIES A GOOD Purchase?

 What's in an FIA Policy?

 In the policy, there will be details about your specific purchase.
 For example, which type of annuity you have and how the policy works.
 Also, the contract will outline timeframes, terms, and conditions.
 For instance, will your annuity grow for 5 years, 10 years, or more?
 When can you take money out?
 Of course, other options, such as earlier withdrawals may exist in the policy, too.
 With most annuities, there is something called a “surrender period.”
 During that time period, the money is fixed in your FIA annuity contract.
 Afterward, you can begin to take an income.
 Your agreement describes the specifics.
 Contact us to learn more about details of your policy.

-Certain plans, such as some FIAs, let you leave an income death benefit to your spouse.
+Certain products, such as some FIAs, let you leave an income death benefit to your spouse.
 Sometimes, there is even a survival clause.
 Many options exist in terms of benefits.
 For example, will your spouse receive a death benefit all at once?
 Or, will it be paid out over time?
 There are other possible options for leaving a legacy, too.
 It is a good idea to discuss your situation with a financial professional who can help.
 At Orfin & Associates, we are here to help.
 Reach out to learn about possible benefits for your loved ones.
 Protect your wealth and potentially leave your wealth to those you love.

 Look at the terms of your FIA.
 It will outline when income payments can start.
 Also, there may be a limit to how much you can take each year.
 Talk about these details with our team at Orfin & Associates.
 Certainly, some types of annuities have more choices than others, especially in terms of accessing money.
 However, all FIAs allow a period of growth and then the ability to collect an income.
 In some cases, people will take money out each year.
 In others, they take a monthly payment instead.
 Of course, everyone’s situation varies.
 The main point, though, is that you have options in terms of retirement income.

 Looking to further understand the “who’s who” of FIAs or other types of annuities?